Simple Closure

 by Jon Rudd

-Insolvency Waterfall: How Creditors Are Paid
+Insolvency Waterfall: The Order in which Creditors Are Paid

 When a company enters administration or liquidation, the insolvency practitioner takes control of its assets and distributes them to creditors.
 This process follows a strict legal framework known as the insolvency hierarchy, which determines the order in which creditors are paid.